canopas/web-devops-roadmap/README.md

 ### Practical 3 - Linting Golang code

-**Expected -** Configure GitHub workflow for Linting and Formatting, that should be passed without errors.
+**Expected -** Configure GitHub workflow for Linting and Formatting, which should be passed without errors.

 - Set up Golang API project and learn Golang linters.